Scarlet Macaw

 Least Concern

-These birds are on the endangered species list due to loss of their natural habitat caused by deforestation, as well as illegal capturing of chicks and adults for the international pet trade.
+These birds are at risk due to loss of their natural habitat caused by deforestation, as well as illegal capturing of chicks and adults for the international pet trade.